ann-las/DL_project/README.md

 ## FOLDERS
 In this project the following structure is applied:
 * Data
 	- raw_data: Contains the data that is collected prior to this project.
 There is a readme.txt describeing when and where is data has been aquired.
 It is all the nessarry data to re-create this project.
-- TopologyPrediction
+	- TopologyPrediction: Contains two folders
-Contains two folders 1) with the structures from alphafold (due to size constraints on github only an example is uploaded, the remaining can be downloaded with a provided script, see further down).
+		1) with the structures from alphafold (due to size constraints on github only an example is uploaded, the remaining can be downloaded with a provided script, see further down).
 		2) our: which contains the partions in json files and a list of unaviable structures.